hankkkwu/SDCND-P1-LaneLines/Writeup_report.md

 1. One potential shortcoming would be it cannot draw curve, when the road is not straight, the program might draw some lines that doesn't fit the lane lines.

-2. Another shortcoming could be when there are some objects in your region of interest, the program might fail to draw the lane lines.
+2. Another shortcoming could be when there are some objects in the region of interest, the program might fail to draw the lane lines.

 ### 3. Suggest possible improvements to the pipeline